PRO-2684/gadgets/GM_config/README.md

 ### Config description

-The first step is to define your config description, which is a dictionary and each of its key represents the id of a config item.
-Each config item is a dictionary with the following properties: (`*` means required, else optional)
+The first step is to define your config description, which is a dictionary and each of its key (apart from possible `$default`) represents the id of a config item.

 #### `$default`

-If `$default` is not specified in config description, following values will be used to fill unspecified fields in config description (default values of default value):
+If `$default` is not specified in config description, following values will be used to fill unspecified fields in a config item:

 ```javascript
 {